 - 5.1.1.
 Assessment is how you show that you have met a module's learning outcomes.
 Learning outcomes are the skills, understanding or aptitudes that you should gain from studying a module. - 5.1.2.
 Assessments can be either: - a.
 Diagnostic assesses existing knowledge.
 Does not count to your final mark. - b.
 Formative feedback on your performance in the assessment is provided to help you learn and improve.
 Does not normally count to your final mark. - c.
 Summative contributes to your overall module mark. - 5.1.3.
-The type of assessment(s) used in each module is in the module descriptor.
-The types of assessments used will include coursework (such as essays, reports, portfolios, reflections, problem or short questions or video presentations), computer based assessments, and computer marked assessments (CMAs). - 5.1.4.
+The type of assessment(s) used in each module is in the module descriptor. - 5.1.4.
 UCEM's Alternative Assessment Procedure (opens new window) outlines the circumstances where we would consider setting an assessment that is different to the original set for the module. - 5.1.5.
 It is your responsibility to read and follow these regulations relating to assessment as well as: - the procedures in the Assessment Handbook (opens new window); - UCEM's procedures regarding academic and behavioural conduct (see section 13).